bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/system.rst

 System Configuration
 ^^^^^^^^^^^^^^^^^^^^

-The **System Configuration** page displays an overview of all your engine's configuration settings.
+The **System Configuration** page displays an overview of all your engine configuration settings.
 Configurations in grey represent default values.
 If you click on the :guilabel:`New` button, you can add a new configuration setting.
 If you want to edit an existing configuration, click on the :guilabel:`Pencil` button.
-Clicking the button :guilabel:`More` button allows you to reset a configuration setting or view the complete configuration file.
+Clicking :guilabel:`More` allows you to reset a configuration setting or view the complete configuration file.

 .. warning::
-    Application configurations are not shown on this view.
-You can see application configuration settings in the :ref:`engine-cockpit-application-detail` page.
+    Application configurations are not shown in this view.
+You can see application configuration settings on page :ref:`engine-cockpit-application-detail`.

 .. note::
     For more information about the configuration, please refer to the